deislabs/mystikos/doc/design/fork.md

 This document explains the implementation of fork with Mystikos and talks about the types of scenarios that could break as a result.
 This is by no means a complete list of the types of issues that may happen, more the types of issues that have been encountered so far.
-Although there are a number scenarios where this implementation will not work, there are a number of scenarios that will.
+Although there are a number of scenarios where this implementation will not work, there are a number of scenarios that will.

 ## Design